panzerdp/dmitripavlutin.com/posts/022-javascript-unicode/index.md

 * Code points from BMP are encoded using a single code unit of 16-bit
 * Code points from astral planes are encoded using two code units of 16-bit each.

-Ok, that would be all for the dry theory.
+Ok, that is all for the dry theory.
 Let's follow some examples.

 Suppose you want to save to hard drive *LATIN SMALL LETTER A* character `a`.
 Unicode tells you that *LATIN SMALL LETTER A* abstract character maps to `U+0061` code point.